psygo/psygo/README.md

 ( 💻 Dev | Design 🎨 ) { 💙 Flutter | Dart 🎯 }

 I'm currently a solo developer creating apps and websites with Flutter and Dart.
+I also have experience with Docker, Python, Django, JS, HTML, CSS, Kubernetes and some other stuff, however for most of these I would have to dust off my knowledge before fully using it.

 I'm a native from Brazil, so I speak Portuguese, but I also speak English and French.